OctopusDeploy/blog/blog/2021-05/dotnet-and-windows-ciphers/index.md

 Platforms like Go and Java also maintain their own ciphers, so applications written in those languages may continue to support newer ciphers while running on older versions of Windows.

-DotNET applications on the other hand rely on the ciphers provided by the OS, and the only way to get new ciphers into the OS is through a patch from Microsoft.
-Unsupported versions of Windows typically do not receive these patches, and so over time you can expect an increasing number of websites to no longer work with DotNET applications.
+.NET applications on the other hand rely on the ciphers provided by the OS, and the only way to get new ciphers into the OS is through a patch from Microsoft.
+Unsupported versions of Windows typically do not receive these patches, and so over time you can expect an increasing number of websites to no longer work with .NET applications.

 ## Conclusion